 Pessimism has not won many awards in history, making the troll is as easy (and sometimes delicious), but it is always (almost) possible to find a win-win perspective within the value-added chain of relations:

--My successes are the result of my technicians, I exploit them to die but also with their income they have grown their resume and paid their bills.
-In the end I learned more of their skills than they do from my poem, some will go further than me, because they have a lot of potential.
+-My successes are the result of my technicians, I exploit them to death but also with their income they have grown their resume and paid their bills.
+In the end I have learned more of their abilities than they from my poem, some will go further than me, because they have so much potential.

-- They will take advantage of their history, although I am the one who received applause now; not understanding this can lead to professional jealousy or frustration.
-But then they will have their successes, I will enjoy it and this is a chain that should happen to who is now my boss.
+-They will take advantage of your record, although I am the one receiving applause now; not understanding this can lead to professional jealousy or frustration.
+But then they will have their successes, I will enjoy it and this is a chain that must happen to who is now my boss.

 Something similar happens to software: